monty888/monstr_terminal/README.md

 options:
   -h, --help            show this help message and exit -r RELAY, --relay RELAY
-                        comma separated nostr relays to connect to, default[wss://nostr- pub.wellorder.net,wss://nos.lol,wss://relay.nostr.band] -a AS_USER, --as_user AS_USER
+                        comma separated nostr relays to connect to, default [wss://nostr-pub.wellorder.net,wss://nos.lol,wss://rel
+                        ay.nostr.band]
+  -a AS_USER, --as_user AS_USER
-                        alias, priv_k of user to post as, default[monty] -t TO_USERS, --to_users TO_USERS
+                        alias, priv_k of user to post as, default [monty] -t TO_USERS, --to_users TO_USERS
-                        comma seperated alias, priv_k, or pub_k of user to post to, default[None] -v VIA, --via VIA     alias(with priv_k) or nsec that will be used as public inbox with wrapped events, default[None] -s SUBJECT, --subject SUBJECT
+                        comma seperated alias, priv_k, or pub_k of user to post to, default [None]
+  -v VIA, --via VIA     alias(with priv_k) or nsec that will be used as public
+                        inbox with wrapped events, default [None] -s SUBJECT, --subject SUBJECT
-                        add subject tag to post,, default[None] --tags TAGS           tags to add post in format tagname:v1,v2#tagname:v1... default[None] -k KIND, --kind KIND  kind of event to post, if not given default is 1 if plaintext or 4 if encrypt is True -f {plaintext,encrypt,default}, --format {plaintext,encrypt,default}
+                        add subject tag to post,, default[None] --tags TAGS           tags to add post in format tagname:v1,v2#tagname:v1... default [None]
+  -k KIND, --kind KIND  kind of event to post, if not given used kind depends
+                        on format - if default or plaintext then [1] if encrypt then [4]
+  --inbox-kind INBOX_KIND
+                        if using an inbox, what kind is used for the wrapping event default [4]
+  -f {default,encrypt,plaintext}, --format {default,encrypt,plaintext}
-                        format of the event content if default is selected then events of kind 4 will be encrypted and all other kinds will be plaintext -i, --ignore_missing  don't fail on missing to_users -l, --loop            stay open to enter and receive messages -d, --debug           enable debug output
+                        format of the event content if default is selected then events of kind 4 will be encrypted and all other kinds will be plaintext
+  -i, --ignore_missing  don't fail on missing to_users -l, --loop            stay open to enter and receive messages -d, --debug           enable debug output